needle-sbi/needle-sbi/docs/concepts/law_tasks.md

  1. Other Tasks using the `req()` method in law, or `requires()` in luigi.
 These are just other Tasks with associated parameters.
  2. Input files.
 In Law, `input()` provides a way to access the outputs of the required Tasks for this Task to use.
-Basically, you defined `outputs()` with each output file having a fixed name and you access these names in the next Task using the `input()` method with that same name.
+Basically, you define `output()` with each output file having a fixed name and you access these names in the next Task using the `input()` method with that same name.
 If that file does not exist or the name is wrong, Law will raise an `Unfulfilled dependencies at RunTime` Error and tell you which files it expected.